megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 - Diffusion imaging from [Albert Einstein College of Medicine](https://www.youtube.com/watch?v=dW8Yh-c2xVY&ab_channel=AlbertEinsteinCollegeofMedicine)
 - Various sections of [AndysBrainBook](https://andysbrainbook.readthedocs.io/en/latest/index.html)

 ### BIDS

 Brain Imaging Data Structure is a data storage standard for neuroimaging.
 It describes how best to format and store neuroimaging data (and why it's important to do so).
-PennLINC expects all of its data, both internal and publicly shared, to be in BIDS format — much of the work of the Informatics team is making sure this goal is being met across different projects.
+PennLINC expects nearly all of its data, both internal and publicly shared, to be in BIDS format — much of the work of the Informatics team is making sure this goal is being met across different projects.

 > Q: What are the benefits of using BIDS?